barchart/binary-serializer-public/README.md

 ## Example Usage

-To present you the way `Binary Serializer` can be used, here's a simple example:
+To present you the way `Binary Serializer` can be used, here are simple examples:

+Serializing single entity:

 ```csharp
 using Barchart.BinarySerializer;